RedHatGov/ocp4-disconnected/docs/index.md

 watch -n 10 aws cloudformation describe-stacks --stack-name ocp4-disconnected --query 'Stacks[0].StackStatus'
 ```

-Now that the CloudFormation stack has finished deploying, we will capture the
+Now that the CloudFormation stack has finished deploying, we can capture the
 output in order to get the IP addresses we need in order to connect to the EC2
 instances that were created.